julian-molina/Documentation/_includes/network/data-product.md

 <!--------------------------------------------- CONTENT starts -->

-A data product node must reference a product definition in the corresponding data mine.
+A data product node must reference a product definition in the corresponding bot.

 <!--------------------------------------------- CONTENT ends -->